-- Most of the participants expressed that the number of community Latrines that have been selected for at camp_20 is not adequate.
+- Most of the participants expressed that the number of community latrine that have been selected for at camp 1E is not adequate.
 DPHE response that, under the EMCRP project DPHE will constructed 500 biofil toilets, 3000 HH toilets, 70 community toilets & 30 community toilets with biogas plant.
-After implementation of the EMCRP this problem will be reduced. - They emphasized for the construction of the community toilets with provision of water supply and washing facilities for ensuring hygiene; - Participants showed highly anxious about its operation and maintenance.
-In this regard, they suggested to confirm who will take responsibilities operation and maintenance.
-DPHE response that, responsible contractor will do maintenance work up to O & M period (24 months), after that DPHE will do the maintenance work. - They wanted provision of child and aged/ disable friendly Latrines for each site so that they can reach it easily.
+After implementation of the EMCRP this problem will be reduced. - They emphasized for the construction of the community latrines with provision of water supply and washing facilities for ensuring hygiene. - Participants showed highly anxious about its operation and maintenance.
+In this regard, they suggested confirming who will take responsibilities for operation and maintenance.
+DPHE response that, responsible contractor will do maintenance work up to O & M period (24 months), after that DPHE will do the maintenance work. - They wanted climate resilience design of each proposed intervention so that its more durable; - They wanted provision of child and aged/ disable friendly latrines so that they can reach it easily.
 DPHE response that, during design that point was considered & proper stapes is also considered during design. - They also expressed their concern about employment opportunities.
-They said that, if possible, non-skilled worker should engage from DRP
+They said that, if possible non-skilled worker should engage from DRP community so that they can manage their livelihood.
+DPHE response that, unskilled labor for the construction work will be engaged from DRP community.